chuanconggao/html2json/README.md

 Installation
 ----

 This package is available on PyPi.
 Just use `pip install -U html2json` to install it.
-Then you can import it using `from html2json import html2json`.
+Then you can import it using `from html2json import collect`.

 API
 ----

-The method is `collect(root, template)`. `root` is the root element of the page derived by [BeautifulSoup 4](https://www.crummy.com/software/BeautifulSoup/) and `template` is the loaded JSON object of the template.
+The method is `collect(html, template)`. `html` is the HTML of page loaded as string, and `template` is the JSON of template loaded as Python objects.

 Template Syntax
 ----